JareCoder/jemlap.fi/src/content/blog/junction-2024/index.md

 language: 'English'
 heroImage: { src: './junction_thumbnail.jpg', color: '#D58388' }
 ---
-A weekend of pure brainstorming, development, troubleshooting and some more troubleshooting.
+A weekend full of pure brainstorming, development, troubleshooting and some more troubleshooting.
 Free food, workshops and cool challenges all provided for you.
 What more could you ask for?!

 ## What is Junction?
 Junction is one of the biggest Hackathons in Europe.
 It's hosted in Helsinki with over 1500 attending every year.
 From all over the world!
 You can read more about Junction here: https://www.hackjunction.com